SMRT will win back the public’s trust, says new CEO Neo Kian Hong

 However, Mr Neo said that he has received positive feedback since his appointment was announced.

 “The public has been very supportive,” he said.
-“When it was announced that I am taking over this job, many have come to me and expressed a lot of support.
+“Many have come to me and expressed a lot of support.
 They have also expressed that they are very proud of the rail and that they want us to continue to improve it.”

+READ: Thomson-East Coast Line trains to feature tip-up seats, LCD route maps